ncbi/ribovore/documentation/ribotyper.md

 followed by `Summary statistics` that show how many sequences were classified to each class (e.g. `SSU.Archaea`).
 After this comes the `Unexpected feature statistics`, which are explained more below, and `Timing statistics`, and a list of important output files.
+In the output of the program PASS/FAIL and CLEAN are in all caps only for emphasis.

 The two output files that end in `.out` include per-sequence tabular data, with one line per sequence with fields separated by whitespace